phylum-dev/cli/docs/lockfile_generation.md

 > **TIP:**
 >
-> For files that can be handled by multiple generators, a fallback is used:
+> If no type is specified for files which can be handled by multiple generators,
+> the most common tool will be used:
 >
 > * `package.json` will use `npm`
 > * `pyproject.toml` will use `pip`